Trillanes doubts Duterte really supported Lopez

 Trillanes, a member of the minority bloc in the Senate, then challenged Duterte, if he was indeed anti-mining, to appoint another anti-mining advocate as Lopez’ replacement.

 Lopez claimed that “business interests” had prevailed in the CA that was why her appointment was rejected.
-AU/IDL
+AU/IDL/rga

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.